 The processor may contain components on the substrate that define component keepout zone requirements.
-A thermal and mechanical solution design must not intrude into the required keepout zones.
 Decoupling capacitors are typically mounted to either the topside or landside of the package substrate.
 See Figure 3-4 for keepout zones.

 3.3 Package Loading Specifications